ldsands/UsefulCodeSnippets/other_software/Linux/kde.md

     sed -i 's/ZSH_THEME="robbyrussell"/ZSH_THEME="agnoster"/g' ~/.zshrc
     echo '\n' >> ~/.zshrc
     # restart the shell
-    exec "$SHELL"
+    exec zsh
     ```

-- Install Flatpak (which is a app focused package manager for Linux) [these instructions are for Kubunbu only](https://flatpak.org/setup/Kubuntu/) it is slightly different for Ubuntu.
+- Install Flatpak (which is a app focused package manager for Linux) [these instructions are for Kubunbu](https://flatpak.org/setup/Kubuntu/) however KDE Neon is also a Ubunbu based distro with KDE.
 To find apps to install you can go to [Flathub](https://flathub.org/home) which is where Flatpak apps are hosted for easy access and browsing.

     ```sh
     # Install Flatpak